Skin Injury Compensation Calculator

 There are many ways in which your skin can become damaged in accidents that have happened as a result of someone else’s negligence.
 We have helped former clients claim for a range of injuries and conditions, including dermatitis, burns and scalds, scars and lacerations and damage caused by laser hair removal.

-• Atopic - the most common form of dermatitis, caused by abnormal function in the body’s immune system.
+• Atopic is the most common form of dermatitis, caused by abnormal function in the body’s immune system.
 The symptoms of itchy and inflamed skin can worsen around triggers, including soaps and detergents, cold and dry weather and certain materials and foods.

-Burns and Scalds
+Burns and scalds

 The effects of burns and scalding injuries are diverse and can be long-lasting, both physically and psychologically.
 Making a compensation claim will allow you to address the financial ramifications your injury has had on you, as well as recompense you for the pain and suffering caused, ensuring you are able to focus on your recovery.